Sky Bet Chase preview: Midnight Shadow expected to go the distance in Sky Bet Chase

 Christian Williams is delighted the weights have gone up 4lb as it means Cap Du Nord is now in the handicap proper and will run off bottom weight of 10st.

-Cap Du Nord was third 12 months ago when the ground was unsuitable and the Glamorgan trainer cannot wait to the nine-year-old having another go at the prestigious prize.
+Cap Du Nord was third 12 months ago when the ground was unsuitable and the Glamorgan trainer cannot wait for the nine-year-old to have another go at the prestigious prize.

 "The top weight has come out so we're bang in the handicap proper and we're looking forward to it," he said.